data-apis/scipy-2023-presentation/paper.rst

 Future Work
 ===========

 ..
-TODO (athan): rework based on open questions
+TODO (athan): rework based on open questions; also include tooling for tracking adoption (compatibility tables, test suite reporting, etc)

 The focus of the consortium for 2023 is on implementation and adoption.